mmorenoverdu/movement_imagery_questionnaires/README.md

 # Kinesthetic and Visual Imagery Questionnaire (KVIQ-20/KVIQ-10/KVIQ-34)

-The KVIQ was developed in English [Malouin et al. 2007](https://journals.lww.com/jnpt/abstract/2007/03000/the_kinesthetic_and_visual_imagery_questionnaire.7.aspx).
+The KVIQ was developed in English ([Malouin et al. 2007](https://journals.lww.com/jnpt/abstract/2007/03000/the_kinesthetic_and_visual_imagery_questionnaire.7.aspx)).
 It was created specifically for people with physical disabilities.

 The KVIQ is typically administered only for the affected hemibody (if there is one).
 If done this way, the KVIQ-20 is a 20-item questionnaire with 10 movements imagined in 2 sensory modalities (visual imagery and kinesthetic imagery).
 It also has a short version, the KVIQ-10, with 5 movements.
 If administered bilaterally, the KVIQ-34 is a 34-item questionnaire.